linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 20.03.2026
+- Topic: UIID Core IDs - 128 Bits
+- Directory: /posts/2026/March/20
+- Description: ``` We are increasing security!
+The UIID Core IDs in Web4 v2 will be expanded from 96 bits to 128 bits.
+This ensures even more uniqueness and future proofing in the network. ```

 ### 19.03.2026
 - Topic: UIID Android App
 - Directory: /posts/2026/March/19